magemore/devenv/README.md

 ```

 <%bash:alias:process_todo
-# do something related to processing
+echo do something related to processing
 %?>

 so executing some system script may look like